 2000 and Beyond

-By the year 2000, the Air Reserve had become an integral part of the Total Air Force.
+By the year 2000, the RCAF Reserve had become an integral part of the Total Air Force.
 Reserve positions were incorporated into air force headquarters, wings, squadrons, and units across the country.
-Air Reservists were employed, in both support and operational capacities, across the entire spectrum of air force operations, including domestic and international deployments.
+RCAF Reservists were employed, in both support and operational capacities, across the entire spectrum of air force operations, including domestic and international deployments.